-I just received a foreclosure notice from the bank.
-Can I save my home if I file for chapter 13 bankruptcy?
+I’ve received a foreclosure notice from the bank and I’m worried that I’ll lose my house.
+Can I save my home if I file for Chapter 13 bankruptcy?

-If you received a foreclosure notice from your bank, you may still be able to save your home by filing for Chapter 13 bankruptcy.
-This is because a Chapter 13 can stop foreclosure and allow you to cure your mortgage default before the lender sells your home.
-Read on to learn more about how Chapter 13 can help you save your home if your lender has begun the foreclosure process.
+If you received a foreclosure notice from your bank, you might still be able to save your home by filing for Chapter 13 bankruptcy—as long as you can meet the requirements for a confirmable repayment plan.
+Chapter 13 can stop foreclosure and allow you time to cure your mortgage default.
+Read on to learn more about how Chapter 13 can help you save your home if your lender has started the foreclosure process.

-(Learn more about how Chapter 13 treats your home, mortgage, and second mortgage in Chapter 13.)
+(Learn more about how Chapter 13 treats your home and mortgage in Chapter 13.)

-When you file for Chapter 13 bankruptcy, your lender is prohibited from conducting the foreclosure sale.
-This is because the automatic stay prohibits most creditors, including your mortgage lender, from continuing any collection efforts without further court permission.
-Basically, this means you still have a chance to save your home as long as it has not already been sold at a foreclosure sale.
-(Learn how the automatic stay works in bankruptcy.)
+When you file for Chapter 13 bankruptcy, an order called the automatic stay stops your lender from conducting the foreclosure sale.
+The automatic stay prohibits most creditors, including your mortgage lender, from continuing any collection efforts without first receiving further court permission.
+You’ll have a chance to save your home as long as it hasn’t been sold at a foreclosure sale.

 In addition to stopping the foreclosure sale, Chapter 13 bankruptcy also gives you the opportunity to cure your mortgage default and save your home.
-While you are protected by the automatic stay, you can catch up on your missed mortgage payments through your Chapter 13 repayment plan.
-Your plan can last as long as five years so it provides an affordable way to cure your default over a long period of time.
+Once the automatic stay is in place, you can catch up on your missed mortgage payments through your Chapter 13 repayment plan.
+Your plan can last as long as five years, thereby providing an affordable way to cure your default over a long period.

-Here is how it works.
-You catch up on your pre-bankruptcy mortgage arrears (amounts you are behind on) by making monthly plan payments to a bankruptcy trustee.
-In turn, the trustee pays your lender the monthly catch up payment specified in your plan.
-While you cure your default, you also continue to make your regular mortgage payments during bankruptcy.
-As a result, once you complete all payments under the plan, you are no longer in default and can keep your home.
+You’ll catch up your arrearages by making monthly plan payments to a bankruptcy trustee.
+In turn, the trustee will forward the monthly catch up payment specified in your plan to your lender.
+While you cure your default, you’ll also continue to make your regular mortgage payments.
+Once you complete all payments under the plan, you’ll no longer be in default and can keep your home.